metablaster/ASM-Formatter/README.md

 asmformat.exe .\filename.asm --encoding utf8 --tabwidth 4
 ```

-Any command line argument which doesn't start with `--` is considered to be path to asm file.
+Any command line argument which doesn't start with `"--"` is interpreted as path to asm file.

 # Contributing